Understanding testosterone replacement therapy side effects and management

 TRT may improve some of these issues.
 Trials in men with diabetes and metabolic syndrome show modest drops in fat mass and gains in muscle, along with better insulin sensitivity in some groups.[3],[4] TRT also raises bone density and reduces anemia by boosting red blood cell production.[5]

 Limitations note: Evidence around TRT and heart health is mixed.
-Some earlier studies suggested higher heart risk, while more recent trials and meta analyses have not found a significant increase in major cardiovascular events when therapy is monitored and dosed appropriately.[6]
+A 2017 systematic review and meta-analysis in The American Journal of Medicine reported no statistically significant increase in major cardiovascular events overall with exogenous testosterone use, though results varied across studies and patient risk profiles.[6]
 Research is ongoing, and high-risk heart patients need especially careful evaluation.

 Symptoms and signals